Methods of Achieving CF Patient Leakage Isolation in a Medical Device

 Cardiac Floating (CF)

 Cardiac floating requirements are the strictest of the applied parts classifications.
 Any parts that come into contact with the heart or bloodstream are classified as Type CF. Examples include dialysis and surgical equipment.
-In the case of BF classification vs. CF classification, both categories share various similarities.
+In the BF classification vs. CF classification, both categories share various similarities.
 Like Type BF, Type CF is floating and doesn't connect to earth ground.

 How Each Classification Protects Against Shock